Chakrabortysoura/NvFile/README.md

 This project is being actively developed.
 Currently features on the roadmap -

 - More optimization in bubble tea tui interface for dynamic window sizing.
-- A json configuration file to define keyboard shortcut and theme colors
+- A json configuration file to define keyboard shortcuts.
 - Integration with other terminal vased text/code editor such as nano and gedit through the aforementioned config file.

 ## Be sure to Checkout